openhab/openhab-addons/bundles/org.openhab.binding.sensorpush/README.md

 | rssidbm     | Number:Power             | Received signal strength in dBm                    |
 | voltage     | Number:ElectricPotential | Battery voltage                                    |

-Note that all channels except `time` use QuantityType values.
+Note that all channels except `time` and `rssi` use QuantityType values.

 No channels are provided by the `cloudbridge` thing.